percona/percona-server/doc/source/development.rst

 branches behave well together (build and test) before pushing to trunk.

-**DO NOT push directly to trunk!**
+To ensure quality, **DO NOT push directly to trunk!** everything must go through adequate testing first.
+This ensures that at any point trunk is in a releasable state.

-**ALL changes must go through staging first** This is to ensure that several approved merge requests do not interact badly with each other.
+Please note that **ALL changes must go through staging first** This is to ensure that several approved merge requests do not interact badly with each other.

 * Merge captain (for lack of a better term for the person merging approved code into trunk) may collate several approved branches that have individually passed param-build as run by the original developers.

   * Workflow would look something like this:

     * ``bzr branch lp:percona-xtrabackup staging``
     * ``bzr merge lp:~user/percona-xtrabackup/featureX``
     * ``bzr commit -m "merge feature X"``